CorpGlory/grafana-discrete-panel/README.md

   * Colors from Grafana's pallete
   * Styles of rects
   * Labels design & appereance:
-    * First \ last label styles and config for it,
+    * First \ last label styles and config for it
     * Long labels inside rects bugfix
   * Zooming style
-* Remade canvas rendering from scratch: better performance and codebase
+* Canvas rendering rewritten from sratch.
+As a result better performance and overall code readability

 ## Live Demo